influxdata/docs-v2/content/influxdb/v2.0/query-data/optimize-queries.md

 ### Avoid processing filters inline
 Avoid using mathematic operations or string manipulation inline to define data filters.
-Processing filter values inline prevents `filter()` from pushing its operation down to the underlying data source and forces Flux to load all data returned by the previous function into memory.
+Processing filter values inline prevents `filter()` from pushing its operation down to the underlying data source, so data returned by the previous function loads into memory.
 This often results in a significant performance hit.

 For example, the following query uses [dashboard variables](/influxdb/v2.0/visualize-data/variables/)